hbctraining/DGE_workshop/lessons/DGE_workflow.md

 You could draw a line through the data in the direction representing the most variation, which is on the diagonal in this example.
 The maximum variation in the data is between the two endpoints of this line.

-For PCA analysis, it is essentially doing this same thing between all samples, n, in n-dimensional space.
+For PCA analysis, it is essentially doing this same thing between all samples, *n*, in *n*-dimensional space.
 If you have more than three samples, this is hard to visualize, but essentially a line is drawn through the data representing the most variation (PC1).
 Another line is drawn through the data representing the second most variation in the data (PC2).
+PC3 represents the direction of the third most variation in the data, and so on and so forth to PC*n*.

-We can then plot a sum of the values for each gene based on it's expression and influence on PC1 and PC2.
+We can plot a sum of the values for each gene based on it's expression (normalized counts) and influence on PC1 and PC2. **If two samples have similar levels of expression for the genes that contribute significantly to the variation represented by PC1, they will be plotted close together on the PC1 axis.**

-If two samples have similar levels of expression for the genes that contribute significantly to the variation represented by PC1, then they will be plotted close together on the PC1 axis.
-Since genes with the greatest variation between samples will have the greatest influence on the principal components, we hope our condition of interest explains this variation (e.g. high counts in one condition and low counts in the other).
-With PC1 representing the most variation in the data and PC2 representing the second most variation in the data, we can visualize how similar the variation of genes is between samples.
-We would expect the groups related to our condition to separate on PC1 and/or PC2, and the biological replicates to cluster together.
-This is easiest to understand by visualizing some PCA plots.
+Since genes with the greatest variation between samples will have the greatest influence on the principal components, we hope our experimental condition explains this variation (e.g. high counts in one condition and low counts in the other).
+With PC1 representing the most variation in the data and PC2 representing the second most variation in the data, we can visualize how similar the variation of genes is between samples. **We would expect the treatment groups to separate on PC1 and/or PC2, and the biological replicates to cluster together.** This is easiest to understand by visualizing some PCA plots.

 The PCA plot below is what we hope for, with our treatment groups separating on PC1, which explains 89% of the variation in the data.